Did you know that most cases of thyroid disease are autoimmune in nature? (1)

 Stage 3: Subclinical Hypothyroidism

-The next stage of Hashimoto’s is known as subclinical hypothyroidism.
+The third stage of Hashimoto’s is known as subclinical hypothyroidism.

-In this stage, the TSH may be slightly elevated on blood tests (3-10), and the levels of free T3 and free T4 are going to be normal.
-The person’s thyroid antibodies may be even higher than in Stage 2, as increases in TSH can increase the inflammation of the thyroid gland.
+In this stage, TSH levels may be slightly elevated on blood tests (3-10 mU/L), and the levels of free T3 and free T4 are going to be normal.
+The person’s thyroid antibodies may be even higher than in stage 2, as increases in TSH can increase the inflammation of the thyroid gland.
 Some individuals, however, will continue to be antibody negative.

-In the world of conventional medicine, this stage is controversial in terms of treating.
-They may take a “wait and watch approach,” but if nothing is done, this is the stage where one would begin to experience more symptoms and will eventually progress to overt hypothyroidism.
+In the world of conventional medicine, this stage is controversial in terms of treatment.
+Doctors may take a “wait and watch approach,” but if nothing is done, this is the stage where one would begin to experience more symptoms that will eventually progress to overt hypothyroidism.

 Some individuals have been able to reverse their condition at this stage without using medications, but I would not linger in this stage for too long, as an elevated TSH contributes to thyroid gland inflammation.
-Studies have shown that adding a small dose of thyroid medication at this stage to lower the TSH results in a reduction of thyroid antibodies and can also make a big difference in your symptoms.
+Studies have shown that adding a small dose of thyroid medication to lower the TSH at this stage, results in a reduction of thyroid antibodies and can also make a big difference in your symptoms.
+(11)

-Thus, I, along with most progressive, integrative, and functional medicine physicians, will often recommend thyroid hormone treatment at this stage (some even advocate treatment with thyroid medications during Stage 2)!
-To learn more about optimizing thyroid medications, download my FREE eBook!
+Thus, I, along with most progressive, integrative, and functional medicine physicians, will often recommend thyroid hormone treatment at this stage (some even advocate for treatment with thyroid medications during stage 2).

-Lifestyle interventions and the root cause approach are also critical at this stage to feel better, to prevent further damage, and to reverse the condition!
+Lifestyle interventions and the root cause approach are also critical at this stage to feel better, prevent further damage, and reverse the condition!